pyrod3v/gitman/README.md

 # Gitman
-Gitman is an interactive git management tool
+Gitman is a TUI tool for creating and managing git repositories

 ## Features
 - Repository initialization